 Submit a fall report (see Appendix B) to the COEC with the committee’s plan of work for the academic year.

-Submit a completed spring report (see Appendix C) and present it to the College CouncilCOEC prior to the last scheduled meeting of the academic year of the Council.
+Submit a completed spring report (see Appendix C) and present it to the COEC prior to the last scheduled meeting of the academic year of the Council.

 Membership (11)